tylerharter/cs320/s20/lab7/part1.md

 `http://your-ip:5000/plot.svg`, replacing `your-ip` with your VMs public IP address.

-The should see something like this:
+They should see something like this:

 <img src="browser.png" width=600>